 What Signs Suggest That an Employee is Well-Suited to Telework?

-There are clues that an employee is well-suited to telework.
-Of course, they aren’t etched in stone.
-They are merely clues…like good (or really good) hints:
+There are clues that an employee is well-suited to telework or for remote work arrangements.
+Of course, these clues aren’t etched in stone.
+They are just clues.
+Think good (or really good) hints. 😉

 Clues that Someone Will Be a Good Teleworker